 I somehow managed to get the real Winnie the Pooh to show up at Leo’s second birthday, where we had a bouncy house and Pin the Tail on Eeyore and a field of candy-coated strawberries made to look like rows of carrots ready to picked from Rabbit’s garden.

-And, of course, the signature cocktail: the cinnamon apple cider mimosa.
+And, of course, the signature cocktail at his 2-year-old birthday: the cinnamon apple cider mimosa.

 His birth is the second day of autumn, though it certainly never feels like that.
 But once we reach the end of September, I simply can’t help myself: everything I touch ends up infused with cinnamon, a bit of pumpkin stirred in, a few homemade apple chips to top it all off.
 And despite the fact that the part was at 10 a.m., I felt compelled by some sort of entertaining demon to serve a fall-inspired cocktail to the parents who braved a crowded house of kids, jacked on our sugary donut hole croquembouche, weaving through grown-up legs and chasing each other around the kitchen island.